-All data held for your event will remain the client’s property.
-Personal and special data provided will be shared with key partners involved in the delivery of an event (hotel, local venue, airline, ground agent), but not with any other party not involved with the event.
+All data held for your event will remain our client’s property.
+Personal and special data provided will only be shared with key partners involved in the delivery of an event (hotel, local venue, airline, ground agent), but not with any other party not involved with the event.
 More specifically, delegate data will not be used for any other purpose than as instructed and in connection with your event.
-Data will always be transferred securely to know parties, and it will always be password protected.
+Data will always be transferred securely to known parties, and it will always be password protected.

 Absolute Corporate Events complies in full with anti-bribery and anti-corruption laws.

 Absolute Corporate Events complies in full with anti-slavery regulations and laws.

 Absolute Corporate Events has a fully tested and robust disaster recover and interruption plan, as well as an international crisis management policy.
 These are available on request.

 Where a service is booked for the client, and Absolute Corporate Events has booked this service as the client’s agent, the client will be bound by the terms and conditions of this third party supplier.